 These notes apply to our tours in Ladakh or Spiti or any region in Himalayas.
-Acute Mountain Sickness (AMS) is an illness that can affect mountain climbers, hikers, skiers, or travellers at high altitude (typically above 10,000 feet or 3,050 meters).
+Acute Mountain Sickness (AMS) is an illness that can affect mountain climbers, hikers, skiers, or travelers at high altitude (typically above 10,000 feet or 3,050 meters).

 AMS is due to a combination of reduced air pressure and lower oxygen levels at higher altitudes.
 The faster you climb to a high altitude, the more likely you are to experience AMS.
 Your symptoms will also depend on the speed of your climb and how hard you push or exert yourself.
 You may be more likely to experience AMS if: